moritz-hl/sylowftl/README.md

 <hr>

-The goal of this project was to create a to serve as a comparison to an exisiting formaliziation in [LEAN](https://github.com/moritz-hl/sylowftl#formalization-in-lean)
+The goal of this project is to create a formalization in Naproche in comparison to an exisiting formaliziation in [LEAN](https://github.com/moritz-hl/sylowftl#formalization-in-lean)

 ## The Proof